Elizasg/RepData_PeerAssessment1/PA1_template.md

 # Assignment

 We are going to manipulate the data in order to answer some questions and fullfil some requirements.

 <br/>

 ### Loading and preprocessing the data
 ##### **1. Load the data**
-We will set echo=TRUE as a global option so that the R code is shown.
+We will set echo=TRUE as a global option so that the R code is always shown.

 ```r
 data <- read.csv("activity.csv", colClasses = c("numeric", "Date", "numeric"))